sheldu45/CoLiB.sh/README.md

 # CoLiB.sh
-a collaborative repo for bash profiling
+a collaborative library of aliases and templates for bash profiling